A few years travelling, 125 countries on 5 continents – at least so far.

 Of course, after our studies we were convinced we could change the world.
 To comply with this conviction we took the chance to work with a big development institution in Germany.

-We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho and finally Burkina Faso.
+We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho and finally to Burkina Faso.
 In the beginning we rather tried to apply what we had learned: we spread good’n’bad advices on how to irrigate land and increase agricultural production and thus enable farmers to improve their living.
 Later on, we considered more relevant to give our all-important advices on more global themes: Monika on food security, Martin on governance issues.

 During all these years we still found some time to discover the world.
 When not busy converting the world into paradise, we used all opportunities to explore the surrounding of our respective location or interesting places a little bit further away.
 So, an opportunity to discover many African countries, just in front of our door step and during our scare leaves also trips to Asia and America.